pinsoegustave/java-playsoccer/README.md

 ### Goal: Help Cristiano score a goal.

 ### Rules to play soccer and score a goal.
-You must first speak with the head coach.
-He is eligible to know if you have an ID (member of the Duquesne community).
+- You must first speak with the head coach.
+He is eligible to know if you have an ID.
-You must wear cleats.
-- The head coach will help you get them.
+- You must wear cleats.
+The head coach will help you get them.
-You will need to unlock the locker room with a combination lock: 10-10-25, given by the head coach, and take the cleats.
+- You will need to unlock the locker room with a combination lock: 10-10-25, given by the head coach, and take the cleats.
-After having cleats, you will inflate the ball on the field.
+- After having cleats, you will inflate the ball on the field.
-Kick the ball to score a goal.
+- Kick the ball and score a goal.

 ### Pathway to winning:
-Lift the towel: You will first need an ID to play, and the ID is hidden inside the towel.
+1. Lift the towel: You will first need an ID to play, and the ID is hidden inside the towel.
 You just lift the towel and take your ID.
-Talk to the coach: You must have an ID to talk to the coach.
+2. Talk to the coach: You must have an ID to talk to the coach.
-Give code: The coach will give you the code to unlock the locker to take cleats from.
+3. Give code: The coach will give you the code to unlock the locker to take cleats from.
-Unlock locker: You will have to unlock the locker room to take cleats.
+4. Unlock locker: You will have to unlock the locker room to take cleats.
-Inflate the ball: There is a ball on the field, and you have to inflate it before kicking it.
-You have to kick it after to score a goal (Cristiano scores, the game ends).
+5. Inflate the ball: There is a ball on the field, and you have to inflate it before kicking it.
+You have to kick it and then score a goal (Cristiano scores, the game ends).